Weequahic High School: Athletics

 The girls spring track team was Group III champion in 1991 and won the Group I title in 2015.

-The boys track team won the Group I spring track state championship in 2016.
+The boys track team won the Group I spring / outdoor track state championship in 2016.

 Extracurricular activities

 The high school newspaper is The Calumet, the literary magazine is Ergo, and the yearbook is called The Legend.
 The school's student governing body is the Orange and Brown Association (OBA).